 This is not to say that there are not those whom we may encounter who will suggest that this passage is an interpolation.
 Some will suggest that because no church father quotes the passage early in church history, it must have been added later.

-No church father, however, would have willingly quoted such a negative reference to Jesus and the Christians; moreover, indications are that Tacitus wrote for a very limited audience of his peers.
+No church father, however, would have willingly quoted such a negative reference to Jesus and the Christians, which calls Christian beliefs a superstition, and says Christians were hated by mankind.
+Moreover, indications are that Tacitus wrote for a very limited audience of his peers.
 The Annals may not have gotten into the Church's hands at an early date.

 So, the idea that this passage is an interpolation is no more credible than the idea held in the 19th century that Tacitus' entire works are fifteenth-century forgeries.